sungguenja/studying/README.md

 So it can attack ur eye

-and This is my first study so this repo has very confused title and something shxx
+and This is my first study so this repo has very confused title and something interesting